How often do you trade Binary Options? Do you know exactly how an Option is priced?

 Usually the field of Investment Bankers with complicated models, pricing Binary or “digital” options should not be as complicated as it is made out to be.
 As long as the trader understands the variables that impact on the price they are able to get a sense to the value of the option.

 Recap on Binary Options

-As you may know by now, a binary option is considered an exotic variant of a traditional European option.
+We have previously explained Binary Options but you may know by now, a binary option is considered an exotic variant of a traditional European option.
 An option gives the holder the right but not the obligation to buy or sell the underlying asset at some point in the future.